Follow TV Tropes

 Returning Home

 The two soon arrive at Sammy's bar, with Lincoln entering to find several locals there to welcome him home.
-Sammy himself raises a toast to Lincoln, and the celebration gets underway.
-When the party winds down, Lincoln decides to sleep down in the basement.
-In the present day, Father James relates Lincoln coming home to his own experiences returning home from World War II.
+Sammy himself stands at the counter, beaming with pride for his adopted son.
+He raises a toast to Lincoln and the celebration gets underway.
+When the party winds down, Lincoln decides to sleep off his weariness in the basement instead of his bedroom, to Ellis' amusement.
+Father James is also at the homecoming party, and for his part, he immediately understands Lincoln's feelings about coming back from wartime.

 The Haitian Question

 The date is 21 February 1968.
 Lincoln awakens from a nightmare and makes his way upstairs, where he finds Ellis and Sammy in an argument.
-Ellis is questioning Sammy's decision to buy a large amount of food to give to Delray Hollow locals at the Warm Hearts Warm Neighborhood Kitchen when their finances are already being stretched thin, yet Sammy is not phased.
-Lincoln asks what the problem is, but Sammy dismisses it, saying he is able to handle it himself, though he does admits that he has been having problems with the local Haitian gang.
-Father James arrives to collect the donated food, and asks Lincoln for his help in distributing it, which he agrees to.
+Ellis is questioning Sammy's decision to buy a large amount of food to give to Delray Hollow locals at the Warm Hearts Neighborhood Kitchen when their finances are already being stretched thin, yet Sammy is not phased.
+Lincoln asks what the problem is but Sammy dismisses his concerns, though he does admit that he has been having problems with the local Haitian gang.
+Father James arrives to collect the donated food and asks Lincoln for his help in distributing it, which he agrees to.

-On the way to the center, Lincoln tells Father James that he has plans to leave New Bordeaux and head out to California, as a fellow serviceman has offered to get him a job in the Mare Island shipyard, only staying in town to give a proper goodbye to his family.
-Upon arriving at the kitchen, Lincoln begins handing out bowls of gumbo to some of the less fortunate in Delray Hollow.
-He does not get to serve many, however, as soon after a car full of Haitian men arrive and begin attacking Lincoln.
+On the way to the center, Lincoln tells Father James that he has plans to leave New Bordeaux and head out to California, as a fellow serviceman has offered to get him a job in the Mare Island shipyard, and he is only staying in town to give a proper goodbye to his family.
+Upon arriving at the kitchen, Lincoln begins handing out bowls of gumbo to some of the less fortunate in Delray Hollow, including his gal Raejeanne.
+He does not get to serve many, however, as soon after a car full of Haitian men arrives, and they begin attacking Lincoln.
 The well-trained soldier has no real issue in taking the men down, finding a bag of Vodou paraphernalia on one of the gangsters.

-Lincoln and Ellis take a fan boat into the bayou in the dead of night.
+Lincoln and Ellis take a fanboat into the bayou in the dead of night.
 Lincoln instructs Ellis to take his car to the gate of the shanty town and be ready to go, while he will swim up to the town and make his way to Baka.
 Lincoln initially sneaks through the town and stealthily takes down the Haitian thugs nearby, but things eventually escalate into a large shootout.
-Nonetheless, Lincoln is able to make his way to the chapel, where he shoots Baka enough to leave harsh wounds and finishes him off with the snap of his neck.
+Nonetheless, Lincoln is able to make his way to the chapel, where he shoots Baka and finishes him off with by snapping his neck.
 As Baka hits the floor, a woman emerges from a crawlspace in the wall.
 She explains through her hysterics that Baka kept her prisoner as his sex slave, and beats on his dead body.
 As Lincoln tries to calm her down and says her abuse is over, she replies that it will never be over and runs off into the night.

 As Lincoln tears back through the town to his Drifter, he and Ellis manage to flee the angered Haitians.
 On the drive back to Delray Hollow, Ellis wonders aloud what they'll do when Sammy inevitably passes, but Lincoln chooses to avoid the question.
 Returning back to Sammy's and reporting on their success, Sammy is at least for now satisfied to have the Haitians off their backs.
 Turning focus onto how to pay Sal back on their owed money, Sammy reports that Sal has actually asked to meet with Lincoln personally at the Retroussé Yacht Club, as he has arranged something that will settle things between him and the Black Mob.